coinisland/SimpleWager/README.md

 - WagerEnded(leftWon): the house ended and settled the wager
 - WinningClaimed(amount): someone claimed his or her winnings
 - HouseCutClaimed(amount): the house claimed house cut

+# Web Front End
+bet.php and house.php for working with Metamask.
+These are just a simple frontend with no need for a backend server (only require a server for serving the files as Metamask does not allow using local HTML files).

+Usage:

+- The house uses house.php to deploy a wager.
+- After a wager is successfully deployed, it produces a link to bet.php with the contract address, and anyone (other than the house) can place bets using the link.
+- After the wager is ended, the house use the same link to declare a winner.
+Then everyone who won the bet can claim their winnings.
+The house can claim the house cut.

+Both bet.php and house.php has a variable called 'supportedNetworkType' to designate which network to use.
+By default, it uses the Ropsten test network.

+A test front end using the Ropsten test network is running at https://clover.kimicat.com/house.php and https://clover.kimicat.com/bet.php.